 - Documentary Project Checklist

-- NEW Documentary Evaluation Form
+- Documentary Evaluation Form

 - Performance Project Checklist

-- NEW Performance Evaluation Form
+- Performance Evaluation Form

 - Performing Perspectives: Who Tells Your Story?
 This webinar offers great tips on how to approach your Historical Performance.
 Includes short highlight segments on how to avoid cultural appropriation and harmful stereotypes, researching historical clothing, and more.